 And why do I have such fond memories of St Aidan’s Sheffield?
 That’s because of the patience, humility and love of the person – John Jacob whose responsibility it was to train me as a curate.
 From that moment I have realised the importance of time.
 Learning, training and change all take time.
 They have to be timed well with gentleness, simplicity, humility and love.

 I remember so many.
 They all had a part in my growing up.
-They include, in no particular order, Tom Collins, Betty and Geoff Frost, Jean Kemp, Eileen and Eva Goring, Margaret and Richard Gabbitas, Margery Allen, Eileen Pickering, Sidney Dyson, Stan Simpson, Richard Sissons, Ernest and Jean Clayton, Jean and Joanne Sainz, Doreen Pennington, Harry Cox, John and Jean Jameson, Kev Windle, Andy Marshall, Mark Franey, Jeanette Ashton, Jane Mercer, Hilda Horton, Nora Coward, the Sambrook sisters, Anne Asher, Betty Super, Dennis Garlick, Fred Kelk, Mark Mohammed, Barry Allen, Walter Green, Rosie Green.
+They include, in no particular order, Tom Collins, Betty and Geoff Frost, Jean Kemp, Eileen and Eva Goring, Margaret and Richard Gabbitas, Margery Allen, Eileen Pickering, Sidney Dyson, Stan Simpson, Richard Sissons, Ernest and Jean Clayton, Jean and Joanne Sainz, Doris Pennington, Janet Cobb, Harry Cox, John and Jean Jameson, Kev Windle, Andy Marshall, Mark Franey, Jeanette Ashton, Jane Mercer, Hilda Horton, George Gunson, Nora Coward, the Sambrook sisters (Ebb and Flo), Anne Asher, Betty Super, Dennis Garlick, Fred Kelk, Mark Mohammed, Barry Allen, Walter Green, Rosie Green.
 There were my colleagues.
 Besides John there was Ian Cameron, Jim Moore (who showed me such kindness), Joe Lister, Ray Draper and John Wood.
-There are many others whose names I can’t remember but whose lives I do remember.
-They will never have know the effect they had on me – together and as individuals.
+There are many others whose names I can’t remember but whose lives I do.
+They will never have known the effect they had on me – together and as individuals.